At UCA, we believe that creativity makes global communities more vibrant, more innovative, more human.

 After graduating from UCA’s Farnham campus, which was then known as West Surrey College of Art & Design, Dame Magdalene developed her unique creative technique, drawing on traditional Ugandan practice and other sources, such as Mexican pottery and Greek Cycladic sculpture, to build her pieces.

 Dame Magdalene was Professor of Ceramics at UCA Farnham from 2001 to 2016, and then became Professor Emerita.
-She has received honours from cultural and educational institutions in the UK, Africa and the USA.
+She has received honours from cultural and educational institutions across the world.

 Chancellor Emerita - Dame Zandra Rhodes DBE RDI